decentralized-identity/didcomm-messaging/docs/spec-files/out_of_band.md

 }
 ```

-Problem report with web redirect header from [problem report example](#problem-reports) will look like:
+A problem report with a web redirect header from the [problem report example](#problem-reports) will look like:
 ```json
 {
   "type": "https://didcomm.org/report-problem/2.0/problem-report",